-Foundation teaches you the fundamentals of accounting, and is ideal if you’re new to accountancy.
-It is also relevant if you already work in accountancy but don’t have any formal qualifications.
+Starting off, the Foundation level of ACCA teaches you the fundamentals of accounting, and is ideal if you’re new to accountancy.
+It’s also relevant if you already work in accountancy but don’t have any formal qualifications.

-Professional is for those who are already in accounting and is broken down into Applied Knowledge, Applied Skills and Strategic Professional.
-It is a very intense course and regarded as a higher level than the AAT qualification.
-It also can lead to full chartered status.
+The Professional level is for those who are already in accounting – this is broken down into Applied Knowledge, Applied Skills and Strategic Professional.
+ACCA is thought of as a very intense course and regarded as a higher level than the AAT qualification.
+It’s also your key to chartered accountant status.

 The ACCA qualification is made up of two levels – up to nine units at Foundation level and up to 13 units at Professional.
 You can take up to 10 years to do the whole qualification, but most people manage to complete it in four years.

-The first set of Foundation units often take between six months and three years to complete, while the Professional units usually take between 2.5 – 3 years.
+The first set of Foundation units often take between six months and three years to complete, while the Professional units usually take between 2 and a half – 3 years.

 Once qualified, find your specialism

-Accountancy isn’t just one job.
+Accountancy isn’t limited to just one job.
 It’s actually a career that can be incredibly varied.
-Simply put, accounting careers can be split into two areas: management accounting and financial accounting.
-Within these there are specialist fields:
+Simply put, accounting careers can be split into two broad areas: management accounting and financial accounting.
+Within these there are specialist fields such as:

 Business recovery and insolvency